24.7.2020 • Moderni työ

 +1 bonus tip: Choose a quiet space for the whole duration of Teams live event where you won’t be interrupted.
 Otherwise you could share the fate of this gentleman Children interrupt BBC News interview – BBC News.

-What’s new on Teams – welcome to our webinar!
+What’s new on Teams – see our webinar!

 Teams and Teams live events are constantly evolving and getting better and thus it might require some serious effort to keep oneselves up to date of all these improvements.
-For learning the theory and practicalities behind all these improvements I would recommend you to register and participate in Teams Spotlight webinar by hosted Microsoft MVP Vesa Nopanen.
-See you at the webinar at 1st of September!
+For learning the theory and practicalities behind all these improvements I would recommend you to watch our Teams Spotlight webinar by hosted Microsoft MVP Vesa Nopanen.

 Writers: Tomi Kontio, Marko Rosberg